-Following the change of corporate identity in 2015 from The Mint Incorporated to Working Heritage Incorporated, we have worked to raise awareness of the Committee, our properties, and our approach to the conservation and adaptation of historic places.
-Both the Chair and Executive Officer have delivered presentations to Councils, community groups and an industry conference.
+Following the change of corporate identity in 2015 from the Mint Incorporated to Working Heritage Incorporated, we have worked to raise awareness of the Committee, our properties, and our approach to the conservation and adaptation of historic places.
+In 2017-18 the Executive Officer and staff have delivered presentations to local Councils, community groups and university students.